EloiSoldevilaDalmau/Integration-3.1/README.md

 We update the package.xml file with a description and we put ourselves as the mantainer.
 We also license it with the BSD licence.
 We don't change the dependencies.

-## 2.Create a file with parameter year equals to 2018
+## 2. Create a file with parameter year equals to 2018

 As parameters are often written in yaml we will create a .yaml file named "year" with only the parameter year.
 Find it in the general directory.

-## 3.Create a launch file that loads that parameter in the namespace /masteruvic
+## 3. Create a launch file that loads that parameter in the namespace /masteruvic

 We create a launch directory and a file named ex3.launch.
 In this file we write a rosparam load command that loads the year parameter.

 ## 4.